-- The source destination is a queue. - The source destination is a topic and the Durability Enabled attribute is set.
+- The source destination is a queue. - The source destination is a topic and the "Durability Enabled" attribute is set.
 This creates a durable subscription.
-For more information configuring durable topic subscribers, see "Setting Up Durable Subscriptions" in Programming WebLogic JMS.
+For more information configuring durable topic subscribers, see "Setting Up Durable Subscriptions" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.

-Message Ordering
+3.5 Message Ordering